babarrett/beetle-small-keyboards/README.md

 switches.
 The plan is to support four modifier keys, to be foot-operated.
 They
 are: Command (or Windows), Option, Control, and Shift.

-The thought is these could be used to support users with some hand problems.
+The thought is that these could be used to support users with some hand problems.

 This project will not require the manufacture of any printed circuit boards, and the switches will be hand-wired to the Beetle.

 Parts count, and expenses are low.

-Because the Beetle has 10 I/O pins available, and I only need 8, I'll (hand) wire then directly.
+Because the Beetle has 10 I/O pins available, and I only need 4 (or 8), I'll (hand) wire then directly.

 ## Additional project